 For breakfast on the go, the Donut Friar is a Gatlinburg staple that’s been serving up fried cakes since 1969.
 The eatery’s small space gets crowded during peak times, but they’re great for take-out when you’re getting started early or want to walk around downtown’s shops.

 As for which donuts to try, the cinnamon bread is a favorite that sells out frequently.
 Other options include everything from traditional glazed donuts and crullers to eclairs and cinnamon rolls (which are different from the bread).
 The place accepts cash-only, but it’s one of the most affordable eateries in town.

 Trish’s Mountain Diner

-Trish’s Mountain Diner is the country restaurant that caters to carnivores.
-Three varieties of pork (bacon, country ham and sugar ham) lead off the Mountaineer Breakfasts, and there are plenty of other meat options.
+Trish’s Mountain Diner is a country restaurant that caters to carnivores.
+Three varieties of pork (bacon, country ham, and sugar ham) lead off the Mountaineer Breakfasts, and there are plenty of other meat options.
 Whether you want chicken, country steak, rib-eye steak, sausage or pork loin, it’s all here and no one’s going to think twice when you order one of these.
-Of course, you can also select the usual pancakes, waffles, grits and biscuits.
+Of course, you can also select the usual pancakes, waffles, grits, and biscuits.
 It’s a Southern country-style diner, after all.

 Coffee & Company

 While there are several good coffee shops around the Smoky Mountains, Coffee & Company is the place to visit for a piping hot cup o’ joe in Gatlinburg proper.
 If you’re visiting, you can probably try a different seasonal or flavored blend each day you’re around.
 Take a bag of your favorite home, and pick up a souvenir mug to top off the trip.
 Alternatively, you can stick with the lattes and cold drinks they offer.

 What Coffee & Company lacks in pastries you can make up for by walking over to Donut Friar.
 They’re both located in the shops near downtown.